SmartPark

 Improvements:

-100% of users were unable to input the max parking time available with $2.25, because the total cost wasn’t shown on the screen.
+100% of users were unable to input the max parking time available with $2.25, because the design lacked helpful elements that could impact users’ desired parking time, such as the current time and rates.

 Types of accepted credit, which is always displayed during any transaction, weren’t shown when the user would pay.